We say it more than anything else: “you need search marketing”.

 While there are a lot of nuances to putting together super fantastic search campaigns, there are basically three main things you need to worry about to get started:

 1) Pick the right keywords.

-Your search ad shows up when someone within your targeting parameters searches for one of the terms you’ve listed in your campaign and your bid is competitive (lots of factors go into bid pricing, so we’re not going to go into it here.
-Just reach out if you need help figuring this out) .
-So, for instance, if a busy mom searches for “kids dentist” and you have the search term “kids dentist” in your campaign, the goal is to get your ad to show up on page one.
+Your search ad shows up when someone within your targeting parameters searches for one of the terms you’ve listed in your campaign, AND your bid is competitive (lots of factors go into bid pricing, so we’re not going to go into it here.
+Just reach out if you need help figuring this out).
+Your goal is to get your ad to show up on page one when, say, a busy mom searches for “kids dentist” and you have the search term “kids dentist” in your campaign.

-One of the biggest keys to selecting the right keywords is really putting yourself in the mindset of a customer, and figuring out what a person who is looking for your product or service is likely to search for.
+One of the biggest keys to selecting the right keywords is putting yourself in the mindset of an ideal customer and figuring out what that person is likely to search for.
 I’m going to say that again: don’t select keywords that YOU think are important to your business.
 Instead, brainstorm keywords that your customer would think describe what you sell.
 Google will make suggestions for you, too, and that can help a lot.

 A few words on keywords: There are all sorts of nuances and methods around how you set up your keyword lists that can result in the most effective keyword lists.
 Let’s assume for a minute that your business is The Ultimate Ladies Hat Emporium and you sell women’s hats.
 Here’s a little grid from Google that gives some examples of the different types of keywords you can set up:

 You can use any combination of match types in your campaigns.
 There are some best practices around setting up campaigns and ad groups, but this is getting long as it is so we’ll leave that for another time.